cython/cython/Demos/freeze/README.rst

 EXAMPLE
 =======

-In the example directory, there exist two Cython modules:
+In the Demos/freeze directory, there exist two Cython modules:

 cmath.pyx
     A module that interfaces with the -lm library.